Spring Lake Regional Park

 Spring Lake Regional Park is a 320 acre public park in southeastern Santa Rosa, Sonoma County, California, United States.
 Centered on the Santa Rosa Creek Reservoir, the park is administered by the Sonoma County Regional Parks Department.
 Its coordinates are 38.45°N 122.65°W, and its official address is 391 Violetti Drive.

 General information

 Hours

-The park opens daily at 7am and closes at sunset.
+The park is open daily from 7am to sunset.

 Parking

-$7 per vehicle for day use.
-Vehicles with 9 or more are $1.00 per person.
+Parking costs $8 per vehicle in fall, winter, and spring, and $10 per vehicle in the summer.
+Parking for vehicles with 9 or more passengers costs $1.00 per person.

 Dogs

 Dogs are permitted on leash no longer than 6 ft in length.
-Rabies certificate required.
-Dogs are not allowed around the swimming lagoon area including the swimming lagoon itself as well as the beach.
-Dogs are allowed on the grass, on the paths and in Spring Lake.
+Rabies certificates are required.
+Dogs are not allowed around the swimming lagoon area including the swimming lagoon itself or the beach.
+Dogs are allowed on the grass, on the paths, and in Spring Lake.

 Camping

 Spring Lake offers individual and group camping.
 The campground is open seven days a week from May 1 through September 30.
 During the rest of the year, it is only open on weekends and holidays.